Hauts-de-France & Upper Loire Barge Cruise 2024

 Cruise to Melun

+Cruising on the river Marne and joining the river Seine, you will be able to catch a glimpse of some of the magnificent homes and gardens that line the banks of these two majestic rivers.
 After lunch visit the Chateau of Vaux-le-Vicomte, an enormous privately-owned property with grand gardens and an intriguing history.
 Built by Nicholas Fouquet, finance minister to Louis XIV, the chateau became a lightning rod for the jealous king.
-Fouquet landed in jail for the rest of his life and the king-built Versailles in retaliation!
+Fouquet landed in jail for the rest of his life and the king built Versailles in retaliation!

 Could Fouquet have been the man in the iron mask, some people certainly think so?